Breakdown points of Fermat-Weber problems under gauge distances: Introduction

-In the last two sections, a different view on $\tau$-robustness provides an easier treatment: an estimator is $\tau$-robust if for every weighted sample $(A,w)$ we add (probably) outlier points $C$ with weight $w_C\leq\tau w_A/(1-\tau)$ and the value of the estimator remains in a bounded set $K_\tau$.
-This is the \emph{contamination} approach to breakdown points of finite samples; see \cite[Chapter~11]{Huber1981}.
+In the last two sections, a different view on $\tau$-robustness provides an easier treatment: the \emph{contamination} approach to breakdown points of finite samples; see \cite[Chapter~11]{Huber1981}.
 In particular, we introduce the set of all possible contaminations under a given threshold and present a few topological properties.
-The paper terminates with some final remarks.
+The latter are useful for computing contamination loci, as we will see in Example~\ref{eg:quantileCL}.

+Section~\ref{sec:maj-rule} will be more informal, but discusses how some majority rules from location problems relate to robustness of location to outlier observations.
+In particular, we discuss how this observation, together with the study of elementary hulls, was used in \cite{Comaneci:2024} to relate specific location problems to majority-rule consensus methods as defined in \cite{Margush+McMorris,McMorris+Neumann}.